 The convergence of these three conditions: pressure, opportunity and rationalization, form a high-risk environment ripe for fraud.
 Each element interacts with the others.
 While an employee may have a high degree of financial pressure, they will not commit fraud if there is no perceived opportunity or if the risk of detection is too high.
 Meanwhile a sufficiently compensated, content employee with little financial pressure is not likely to commit fraud, even if they may have the opportunity to do so.
 Similarly, a person who perceives an opportunity to misrepresent financial statements and has the incentive to commit the fraud is unlikely to do so if he or she knows it is wrong and cannot rationalize the fraud.
 However, as the pressure to commit fraud increases, a potential fraudster may begin to see more opportunities to circumvent controls, and may begin to rationalize these behaviors in their head.
 Keeping the fraud triangle conditions in mind can help managers and business owners minimize the risk of fraud in their organizations.

 If you have any questions on preventing fraud in your organization, or suspect fraud may have already occurred at your organization, please contact an Anders advisor below.
-Learn more about Anders Forensic and Litigation services.All Insights
+Learn more about Anders Forensic, Valuation and Litigation services.All Insights